Andrew10x/SelfAssessment/Skills/Paradigms.md

   - Concurrent computing: 🎓 known
   - Asyncronous programming: 👂 heard
   - Parallel programming: 🖐️ used
-  - Reactive programming
+  - Reactive programming: 👂 heard
   - FRP (Functional-reactive)
-  - Automata-based programming
+  - Automata-based programming: 👂 heard
   - Domain-specific languages: 🖐️ used
-  - Multi-paradigm programming
+  - Multi-paradigm programming: 🎓 known
-  - Metaprogramming
+  - Metaprogramming: 👂 heard
   - Actor model
 - OOP basics
   - constructor: 🖐️ used
   - new: 🖐️ used
   - Static method: 🖐️ used
   - Method: 🖐️ used
-  - Async method
+  - Async method: 🖐️ used
   - Getters, Setters: 🖐️ used
   - Public fields: 🎓 known
   - Private fields: 🖐️ used